Are Proofreading Courses Worth It?

 Laptop keys with one key labeled "online learning."

-The list below shows the proofreading courses I recommend and the organization or company that offers each one.
+Below are the proofreading courses I recommend and the organization or company that offers each one.
 All of them are online classes, so they’re available to students worldwide.

 1. General Proofreading: Theory and Practice™ (offered by Proofread Anywhere in the US)

 I took this course and highly recommend it.
-Proofread Anywhere teaches you how to proofread documents using CMOS.
+Proofread Anywhere teaches you how to proofread documents using CMOS and provides advice on using AI (Artificial Intelligence) in your proofreading work.

 2. Becoming a Proofreader (offered by Knowadays in the UK)